ska-telescope/sdp-prototype/src/processing_controller/README.md

 ## Processing block and its state

-The PB and its state are created in the configuration database by the subarray Tango device when starting the SBI.
-Their paths are:
+A PB and its state are located at the following paths in the configuration
+database:
 ```bash
 /pb/[pb_id]
 /pb/[pb_id]/state
 ```
-Once the PB is created it does not change.
-The state is empty when it is created, and it is subsequently updated by the PC and the workflow.
+The PB is created by the subarray Tango device when starting a SBI.
+Once it is created it does not change.
+The state is created by the PC when deploying the workflow, and it is subsequently updated by the PC and the workflow.

 The entries in the PB state relevant to the PC are `status` and `resources_available`, for example: